JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 typically provides an expected `CommonViewModel` class whose actual Android counterpart extends the `ViewModel` class from the Android framework.
 See [Use platform-specific APIs](multiplatform-connect-to-apis.md#adapting-to-an-existing-hierarchy-using-expected-actual-classes) for a detailed description of this example. -->

+#### Limitations of open expected classes

+When actualizing `expect open` classes, you cannot provide a set of `actual` members that are different from the set of expected members.

+This means that `actual` overrides cannot change:

+* Modality of a class member.
+  An exception to this rule: `expect final` members can be actualized by `actual open` members.
+* Return type of a function (covariant overrides).
+* Visibility of a member.
+  An exception to this rule: visibility of an `actual` member can be more permissive if the corresponding `expect` member is `final`.
+* Visibility of a property setter.
+* Variable keywords (`val` cannot be actualized as `var` and vice versa).
+* The `lateinit` modifier (it cannot be added or removed in override).
+* Type parameter names.
+* Parameter names.
+This is not checked if your `actual typealias` target is a Java class.

 ## Advanced use cases